awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-input-split.md

        s3.rm(input_file)
    ```

 1. In the function editor, on the **File** menu, choose **Save As**\.
-Save the file as `lambda_function.py` in the root directory for the function\.
+Save the file as `lambda_function.py` in the root directory of the function\.

 1. At the top of the page, choose **Save**\.

 ## Step 4\.2: Test the Function<a name="tutorials-importing-data-lambda-function-input-split-test"></a>

-After you create the function, you should test it to ensure that it's set up correctly\.
+After you create the function, you should test it to make sure that it's set up correctly\.

 **To test the Lambda function**